nvms/flask_boilerplate/README.md

 - Start the server: ```python run.py```
 - Visit http://127.0.0.1:5000

+You might notice slow response request times, even when running locally, if you are visiting localhost.
+See [this link](https://stackoverflow.com/a/11150849) for an explanation.

 # Notes
 When using ```gulp sass:watch```, changes made to ```/sass/**/*.scss``` files are noticed and compiled into css at ```/app/static/css/app.css```.